 An examination of the data reveals that the benchmark was met for this assessment.
 Indeed, every CJUS/CJSO student scored at or above 80% for this required assignment.
 Furthermore, the average score for CJUS students was 87.5%, while the average score for CJSO students was 87.4%.
-Overall, the empirical assessment results indicate that CJUS/CJSO students that were enrolled in CJUS 461 during the 2020-2021 reporting period were proficient in analyzing and assessing the implications and assumptions that are associated with their particular subject matter topic for the CJUS 461 assessment will center on a refinement of the requirements associated with the term paper assignment.
+Overall, the empirical assessment results indicate that CJUS/CJSO students that were enrolled in CJUS 461 during the 2020-2021 reporting period were proficient in analyzing and assessing the implications and assumptions that are associated with their particular subject matter topic for the CJUS 461 assignment.
+Finally, the plan for continuous improvement for the CJUS 461 assessment will center on a refinement of the requirements associated with the term paper assignment.